Top 5 Account Manager Interview Questions, and How to Handle Them

 They should be able to demonstrate leadership skills, organization skills, communication skills and sales skills to prove themselves capable of handling such responsibilities.
 After all, they need to face the clients and maintain a positive work culture with them.

-Hence, out of all the account manager interview questions to ask for an employer, below are the most relevant and frequent ones that candidates face.
+Hence, out of all the key account manager interview questions and answers, below are the most relevant and frequent ones that candidates should prepare for.
 So, here they are.

 1. How do you foster a good client relationship?